The Best Time to Visit Phuket

 The Good :

-- Low season prices on flights with many hotel discounts available..
+- Low season prices on flights with many available..

 - Towns and beaches are uncrowded..